keithj/cl-sam/README.txt

 cl-sam is a Common Lisp toolkit for manipulation of DNA sequence alignment data stored in the Sequence Alignment/Map (SAM) format
-<http://samtools.sourceforge.net>.
-It is meant to be used in
+<http://samtools.sourceforge.net>. cl-sam is de novo implementation of
-conjunction with the SAMtools C toolkit.
+the SAM spec in Common Lisp, using zlib via a C foreign function interface.

 cl-sam is able to create BAM records de novo and may be used to create a BAM file from scratch or edit a BAM stream.
 SAM/BAM header